 Materials: While the materials used in brick are natural, they still need to be extracted from the earth.
 Many people have concerns that these extraction processes are harmful to the environment.

 Heat Expenditures: The process of manufacturing bricks requires that the constituent materials be heated to a very high temperature.
-This of course requires the usage of large amounts of fuel and results in the release of CO2 gas as a waste product.
+This, of course, requires the use of large amounts of fuel and results in the release of CO2 gas as a waste product.

 Adhesives: The type of glue that you use to adhere the material to the subfloor can also be a concern.
 Some brick adhesives can release VOC’s or harmful toxins, which can negatively affect the air quality of the room.
 This can be avoided by doing your research and choosing an adhesive that is safe and environmentally friendly.